Travis Stock-Tucker profile

 Elevating Stories.

-I’m Travis Stock-Tucker—a creative strategist, nonprofit leader, and community organizer based in Long Beach, California.
-My work lives at the intersection of creativity, equity, and impact.
-Whether I’m leading public art events, coordinating exhibitions, supporting local artists, or building infrastructure for nonprofits, I bring a deep commitment to inclusive storytelling, organizational integrity, and cultural empowerment.
+Travis Stock-Tucker is a creative strategist, nonprofit leader, and community organizer based in Long Beach, California.
+His work operates at the intersection of creativity, equity, and impact.
+Whether orchestrating public art events, coordinating exhibitions, or architecting organizational infrastructure for nonprofits, Travis demonstrates an unwavering commitment to inclusive storytelling, organizational integrity, and cultural empowerment.

-With over a decade of experience across nonprofit governance, creative production, and executive-level operations, I’ve worn many hats—strategist, project manager, designer, advocate, fundraiser, and collaborator.
-I’m currently the Managing Director of Happily Bearded After, LLC, a community-focused creative company rooted in photography, placemaking, and civic engagement.
-Through this platform, I produce Long Beach Night Walks, a monthly photo walk and community event series that encourages residents to reconnect with the city after dark while celebrating art, safety, and culture.
+With over a decade of experience spanning nonprofit governance, creative production, and executive-level operations, Travis synthesizes the roles of strategist, project manager, designer, advocate, fundraiser, and collaborator.
+He serves as the Managing Director of Happily Bearded After, LLC, a community-focused creative entity rooted in photography, placemaking, and civic engagement.
+Through this platform, he curates Long Beach Night Walks & Long Beach Photo Walks, a monthly community event series that reconnects residents with the city while celebrating art, community, and culture.

-Earlier in my career, I worked as a Software Quality Assurance Manager in the insurance tech space, leading QA teams and managing large-scale releases.
-That experience gave me a foundation in detail-oriented systems thinking and cross-functional collaboration—skills I continue to use in every creative and organizational project I take on.
+This capacity for complex civic execution is anchored by his professional history as a Software Quality Assurance Manager in the insurance-tech sector, where he led QA teams and managed large-scale releases.
+That experience provided a rigorous foundation in detail-oriented systems thinking and cross-functional collaboration—technical competencies he continues to deploy in every creative and organizational project he leads.